-In fact, opting for hourly billing means you’re creating yourself an open-ended budget, a dangerous carte blanche for your chosen provider.
+Opting for hourly billing means you're creating yourself an open-ended budget, a dangerous carte blanche for your chosen provider.
 You run the risk of falling into the same trap as you often do with low-cost airlines.
-The advertised price is low, yes, but all kinds of more or less artificial extras continuously push the price up.
+The advertised price is low, yes, but all kinds of more or less artificial extras sneak in to push the price up.
 Background research suddenly takes a few hours more than estimated here, an approval round is charged extra there.
 The meter keeps running even when the provider is dragging his feet.

 At the point where you start to feel overcharged, two things happen:

-When we know that trust is by far the hardest currency in buying and selling services, it might be that neither you nor your provider will want to work with each other any longer.
-This may seem far-fetched to you, but it’s more than once I’ve been hired to patch things up after just this kind of situation.
+When we know that trust is by far the hardest currency in buying and selling services, it might be that neither you nor your provider will want to work together any longer.
+This may seem far-fetched to you, but it's more than once I've been hired to patch things up after just this kind of situation.
 In all those cases, naturally, a publication deadline was already approaching fast, so I doubt the projects stayed within the original budget.
-The clients ended up having to deal with more stress and paying more for it.
-Wouldn’t make sense to me if I were the client.
+The clients ended up having to deal with more stress at a higher price.
+Wouldn't make sense to me if I were the client.

-Accepting project-based billing, you’re doing a favour to yourself and your provider.
-It is useful for both to first have a talk about the project.
+Accepting project-based billing, you're doing a favour to yourself and your provider.
 When the job is defined in as much detail as possible, you avoid any misunderstanding and get a customised, accurate estimate that at the same time establishes a cost ceiling.
 (Major revisions, the introduction of new material or a change of the brief while the work is already underway are of course legitimate reasons for reopening the budget.)